sqlmapproject/sqlmap/Usage.md

 Switch: `--skip-urlencode`

 Depending on parameter placement (e.g. GET) its value could be URL encoded by default.
 In some cases, back-end web servers do not follow RFC standards and require values to be send in their raw non-encoded form.
 Use `--skip-urlencode` in those kind of cases.

+### Force usage of SSL/HTTPS

+Switch: `--force-ssl`

+In case that user wants to force usage of SSL/HTTPS requests toward the target, he can use this switch.
+This can be useful in cases when urls are being collected by using option `--crawl` or when Burp log is being provided with option `-l`.

 ### Evaluate custom python code during each request